A high credit score makes it easier to qualify for the best credit cards. But you don’t need a great score to qualify for a solid card.

 A good option is the Chime Credit Builder Visa card.
 This card charges no annual fee and requires no security deposit.
 It also charges no interest.
 This is still a secured credit card, but it was created to be paired with the Chime Spending Account.
 To use this card, you first open a spending account and then transfer money from that account to your Credit Builder credit card.
 That money you’ve transferred over acts as your credit limit.

-You can qualify for other credit cards even if your credit is bad, including the Indigo® Platinum Mastercard® or the Secured Mastercard® from Capital One.
+You can qualify for other credit cards even if your credit is bad, including the Indigo® Platinum Mastercard® or the Capital One Platinum Secured Credit Card.
 Just be aware that such cards usually come with annual fees.

 Few secured credit cards offer rewards, with the Discover It® Secured Credit Card being an exception.
 You can earn 2% cash back at gas stations and restaurants (up to $1,000 in purchase per quarter) and 1% back on all other purchases.
 This card does not charge an annual fee, but you will need to make a security deposit.